CCHMC-Translation/CCHMC-Translation.github.io/index.md

 17. Except the main Cincinnati Children's page *www.cincinnatichildrens.org*, check all URLs to see if they are available in the target language.
 If yes, use the appropriate URL for the target language.
 If no, add *(only available in English)* after the URL.
 For example, add the translation of *(only available in English)* after *www.cincinnatichildrens.org/experiencesurvey* since that page is not available in any other languages.

-18. Do not translate Cincinnati Children's letterhead.

 19. Do not translate text which is not in the source language, e.g. Arabic text in the source document of an English-to-Spanish translation.

-9. For InDesign and Illustrator files deliver a package containing:

-     1. All native typefaces used in the piece (no outlines)

-     2. All linked art/photos

-     3. Print resolution PDF without crops/bleeds for our visual reference

-     4. An IDML conversion file (InDesign only)

-     5. If your design team has any notes, please have them fill out their contact information and anything of note in the "Instructions" file that normally gets generated when the file is packaged out of InDesign.

 21. Use the same fonts as the source file.
 If a source font does not support the target characters, use Noto Sans (except for Arabic: use Frutiger Arabic).